 Below are questions and answers regarding the formula funding provisions of House Bill (HB) 8.
 This page will be updated as additional questions are received.
-Unless otherwise specified, the answers below are specific to how HB 8 will be implemented in Fiscal Year (FY) 2024 and reflect current drafts of emergency rules, so some changes may occur as rules are finalized and in fiscal years beyond FY 2024.
+Unless otherwise specified, the answers below are specific to how HB 8 will be implemented in Fiscal Year (FY) 2024; anticipated changes for FY 2025 and beyond are noted.

 Overview